csams/common-inventory/README.md

 # Common Inventory
 This repository explores designs for a common inventory system.
-The models and even behavior in it are currently wrong, but it provides a place to start and sketches some ideas.
+The models and even behavior in it are currently wrong, but it provides a place to start and sketches ideas.

 Run `make build` and then `./bin/common-inventory help`.